Carlton756/Carlton756/README.md

-# Welcome to my GitHub page, where my portfolio comes to like as I work on and showcase real-world projects
+# Welcome to my GitHub page, where my portfolio comes to life as I work on real-world projects, while showcasing my skills

 ## About Me